 Public Health Funerals are usually a cremation, and extras such as flowers, cars and notices are not included.
 You will be able to attend the funeral, but the date and time will be decided by the local authority.

-The government offers a scheme for those on low income, who are receiving certain benefits, to offer assistance with covering the costs of a funeral.
+The government offers a scheme for those on low income, who are receiving certain benefits, to offer help with the funeral costs.
 The Funeral Payment requires you to pay back the government back with any inheritance you receive from the deceased’s estate.

 The Funeral Payment covers costs such as death certificates, cremation fees, travel costs, funeral director’s fees and flowers.
 However, you may have to over up to a third of the funeral costs, even with the Funeral Payment.